Some notes about what we have done and what we are doing.

 We joined Techshop last year.
 What a release of creative freedom.
 The place is chock full of the best of tools and we plan to use them all.
 Not only are the tools good, but TechShop is a good place to meet like minded people, talk about their projects, and get some advice on mine.
 If you like making things, you might want to join the crowd.

-the items on this page are a few things we have done.
-We don't consider them for sale, but if you really must have one, send us an email and we can talk about it.
+The items on this page are a few things we have done.
+We don't sell them but brother Bob does at Prawn Designs does.

 Bob had the idea and did the initial layout.
 Jim did a few practice cuts and suggested some changes.
 Back and forth we went until this final design was realized.

 We cut this one from 1/8th inch MDF on the ShopBot using PartWorks software.
 We did it in two passes with a 0.5 inch mill bit for the big areas and a 0.25 inch mill for the detail.
 Total cut time is about 90 minutes.